-Google has a bad habit of changing the rules for proper SEO on a regular basis, which leaves not only many dentists, but many dental SEO firms, way behind the times.
+Google has a bad habit of changing the rules for dental SEO on a regular basis, which leaves not only many dentists, but many dental SEO companies, way behind the times.
 There are dozens of old strategies still making the rounds in lectures and in articles.
 We’re here to put them to rest.

 Myth #1 – Websites can benefit from inter-linking